-Introduction to OpenCV Sample Application
+Introduction to Sample Application

 e-con Systems provides a sample console application for OpenCV to demonstrate some of the features of e-con Systems cameras.

 This document explains in detail about how to execute the OpenCV sample console application from command prompt on Windows and terminal on Linux platform.